Purina Dog Chow Natural Made With Real Chicken & Beef Review

 Then we have beef.
 Although beef is an excellent protein source, raw beef contains more than 60% moisture.
 After cooking, the relative meat contribution of beef is dramatically reduced.
 Therefore, it's important to ensure that other meat sources are included within the first few ingredients to ensure the product derives most of its protein from meat.

-Moving on, we have ground rice.
-Ground rice is a gluten-free carbohydrate source.
+Moving on, we have rice.
+Rice is a gluten-free carbohydrate source.
 As long as the bran and germ of the grain are intact, rice can provide a notable amount of fiber and nutrition.
 However, because the type of rice ("brown" or "white") is not specified, we cannot make this determination.

 Moving on with this review, we have natural flavor.
 Natural flavor is used to modify the foods flavor and increase palatability.